KevinYabut08/3-PAGE-WEBSITE/README.md

-#H1 CPNT-260-A
+# CPNT-260-A
--Hero Section with Call-to-Action
+Hero Section with Call-to-Action